NVIDIA/grcuda/notes.md

 4. How do we modify kernel calls to add/remove sync points?
 5. How do we execute kernels in parallel?
 We need to have streams
 6. How do we monitor accesses to `DeviceArrays` to preserve sync points?
+7. How do we track scalar values?
+8. How to understand if a parameter is read-only?